filthyfreak/CoD2_Proxy_Server/README.md

 Example: ```cod2proxy_lnxded 28960 28990 1.3 kingbot 0```

 Note 1: Set '<BLOCKIPS(BOOL)>' to 1 if you don't want your server to appear in common trackers such as tracker.killtube.org or gametracker.
-This will prevent the same server appearing two/three times in the tracker lists.
+This will prevent server from duplicating itself two/three times in those tracker lists.

 Note 2: You probably need to set your net_ip to 0.0.0.0 or it won't work.